Romariopv24/Romariopv24/README.md

-- 👋 Hi, I’m @Romariopv24:
+- 👋 Hello dear visitor, I’m @Romariopv24:

-  Junior frontend developer with more than 1 year of experience, making application projects in HTML, CSS, Javascript, currently studying and practicing with technologies such as Vue and React.js
+I'm a Frontend developer with more than 1 year of experience, making application projects in HTML, CSS, Javascript, currently studying and practicing with technologies such as Vue and React.js

-  My projects and my portfolio are here in my landing page: https://romacode-41753.web.app/
+You can visit my personal landing page to see my work :) :

+  https://romacode-41753.web.app/